The Good Life Team

 My goal is to help empower each individual to live the life they envision.
 I strive to be compassionate and take a collaborative approach to your care.
 I work with you to incorporate treatment modalities that fit your needs so you can live your best life.

-Erin is currently seeing clients for Telehealth appointments.
-She accepts Blue Cross Blue Shield and Medicare insurance.
+Erin accepts Blue Cross Blue Shield and United Healthcare

 Therapist and Social Worker